Kashan University of Medical Sciences: Matini Hospital

-Matini Hospital was built in 1344 and was put into operation in 1346.

-This hospital, with its committed medical facilities and staff and with experience in diagnosing diseases and treating patients, has been able to provide medical services to the people of Kashan and other neighboring cities.
+This hospital, with its medical facilities and staff has been able to provide medical services to the people of Kashan and other neighboring cities.

-Kargar nejad hospital
+Kargar Nejad Hospital

-The treating Akhavan hospital has been in use since 1955.
-Since 2013 the hospital was moved to a new location and new name (Kargarnejad Hospital).
+The Akhavan hospital has been in use since 1955.
+Since 2013, the hospital has been moved to a new location and a new name (Kargarnejad Hospital).

-The Psychiatric Hospital was established in1991 on the site of a hospital that was previously an internal ward and did not comply with psychiatric standards, called the Akhavan Hospital, which initially included a men's psychiatric ward with 19 beds and a women's psychiatric ward with 20 beds.
+The Psychiatric Hospital was established in 1991 on the site of a hospital that was previously an internal ward and did not comply with psychiatric standards, called the Akhavan Hospital, which initially included a men's psychiatric ward with 19 beds and a women's psychiatric ward with 20 beds.

-From the beginning, the instability of the hospital due to the age of the building and non-standard psychiatric hospital, made officials to consider building a new standard center.

-Thus the university started the project of building a 101-bed psychiatric hospital in 2005.
-In 2012, the hospital was transferred to a new center and Mr. Javad Kargarnejad Psychiatric Hospital was inaugurated.
+From the beginning, the instability of the hospital due to the age of the building and the non-standard psychiatric hospital, led officials to consider building a new standard center.
+Thus, the university started the project of building a 101-bed psychiatric hospital in 2005.
+In 2012, the hospital was transferred to a new center, and Mr. Javad Kargarnejad Psychiatric Hospital was inaugurated.

 This hospital is built on a land with an area of about 6600 square meters and in two floors.
 The ground floor includes medical and paraclinical wards and units, and the first floor includes administrative and support units.